Reservoir Microbiology Forum (RMF)

 • 11:35: Bioenergetic and bioinformatic characterisation of oilfield methanogenic activities

-Dr Addien Wray, Research Scientist, Gold H2
+Dr Addien Wray, Research Scientist, Eclipse Energy

 • 12:00: Panel Session